Erectile Dysfunction: Symptoms, Causes, and Support Strategies

 Intermittent Fasting

 Intermittent fasting is a way of eating that cycles between periods of not eating (fasting) and periods reserved for meals (feasting) within one day.
 Intermittent fasting may offer many health benefits, including reduced inflammation, better insulin sensitivity, improved cellular repair, and overall better health.
 Insulin resistance may also improve sexual function in men.
-According to a 2020 study published in Urology, intermittent fasting combined with an organic whole foods diet may improve erectile dysfunction (35).
+According to a 2020 study published in Urology, intermittent fasting combined with an organic whole-foods diet may improve erectile dysfunction (35).

 If you are new to intermittent fasting, the easiest way to start is with the Simple Fast.
-This method involves a 12 hour fast, including your overnight sleep.
+This method involves a 12-hour fast, including your overnight sleep.
 You simply stop eating after dinner and don’t eat until breakfast, 12 hours later, in the morning.

-You can gradually increase your fasting window until you find what works the best for your body.
+You can gradually increase your fasting window until you find what works best for your body.
 Most people feel their best using the 16:8 method (16 hours fasting and 8 hours for your meals), but you may find that fasting for a somewhat longer or shorter period works better for you.
 To learn more about intermittent fasting, I recommend reading this article.

 libido, Low Libido: Symptoms, Causes, and Support Strategies